 He also worked at the Air Force flight dynamics laboratory at Wright Patterson Air Force Base, Ohio, modeling airflow in the post stall region for the F-16 VISTA program.
 He held a Top Secret Security Clearance while in the Air Force.

-Mr. Chinlund received his J.D. from Northern Illinois University, cum laude, in 2009 and earned his B.S. in Aeronautical Engineering from the United States Air Force Academy, where he was named to the Dean's list.
+Michael received his J.D. from Northern Illinois University, cum laude, in 2009 and he received his B.S. in aeronautical engineering from the United States Air Force Academy, where he was named to the Dean's list.

 - Northern Illinois University College of Law (J.D., cum laude)